Photo: Icebreakers already have landing pads for helicopters / TASS / Vladimir Smirnov

 In 2024, Rosatom State Corporation will receive a subsidy in the amount of 300 million rubles from the federal budget for the purchase of the first unmanned aircraft systems (UAS) for monitoring the ice situation on the Northern Sea Route (NSR).
 Maxim Kulinko, Deputy Director of the NSR Rosatom, told Vedomosti about this.

 According to him, the company plans to purchase two UAS with these funds, each of which will consist of two drones, a communication system and control systems.
-The UAS will provide real-time data on the ice situation, Kulinko said.
+The UAS will provide real-time data on the ice situation.
 The incoming data will be processed on a single digital platform, which Rosatom is currently creating for the NSR.

-In the future, the state corporation, as specified by the top manager, plans to install one UAS for each icebreaker.
+In the future, the state corporation plans to install one UAS for each icebreaker.
 The UAS will become part of the overall ice reconnaissance system, which will also use on-board measuring systems and satellite data.

 “We need to increase the data sources that are necessary for safe navigation.
 There is nothing ready on the market that could be bought and piloted in the Arctic right now.
 My colleagues and I are doing innovative work,” Kulinko explained.
 He stressed that there are no imported analogues of such machines “in terms of payload and algorithms” for operation in the Arctic conditions on the market today.

-Drones must be resistant to icing, radiation from the navigation systems of nuclear icebreakers, withstand wind loads up to 12 m/s during vertical takeoff and up to 18 m/s on the march, Kulinko lists.
-On-board measuring systems will allow automated measurement of the thickness of ice at the location of the vessel and laser lidars to measure the compression of ice in the channels behind the vessel, he says.
+Drones must be resistant to icing, radiation from the navigation systems of nuclear icebreakers, withstand wind loads up to 12 m/s during vertical takeoff and up to 18 m/s on the march.
+On-board measuring systems will allow automated measurement of the thickness of ice at the location of the vessel and laser lidars to measure the compression of ice in the channels behind the vessel.

 How the Northern Sea Route is being developed